-I decided, though, that in order to complete the discussion of diamond clarity, I needed to provide one simple diamond clarity chart to easily and clearly explain the different clarity grades.
+I decided, though, that in order to complete the discussion of clarity, I needed to provide one simple chart to easily and clearly put on display the different clarity grades.

 The chart below contains real magnified sample images of GIA certified diamonds.
-I have chosen to use Asscher Cut & Emerald Cut Diamonds for the sample images, since these step-cut shapes show inclusions the clearest.
+I have chosen to use Asscher Cuts & Emerald Cuts for the sample images since these step-cut shapes show inclusions the clearest.

 (Many thanks to James Allen and Good Old Gold for providing the real diamond images shown in this chart)